NCEMS/energetic-origins-of-PPI-connectivity/2-sequence-parsing/README.md

 ### Add sequence information and DeepTMHMM annotations to nodes

-Add sequence information from `orf_trans.fasta` and DeepTMHMM annotations for each sequence.
+(1) Add sequence information for genes as possible

-To run this pipeline step in isolation, run the command `snakemake --use-conda` from the `2-sequence-parsing` directory.
+(2) Add DeepTMHMM predictions for each sequence

-*N.B.*: signal sequences are currently cleaved based on DeepTMHMM predictions.
-This part of the code will be updated to include cleavage sites based on SignalP results ASAP.
+(3) Predict signal peptide cleavage sites with SignalP (4) Add updated sequence information in "trimmed_sequence" column of the nodes_df